 - In the Supreme Court case of Hogan v.
 Kaltag Tribal Council and the Ninth Circuit case of Parks v.
 Native Village of Minto, the Department helped successfully support the inherent sovereignty of Alaska Native village tribal courts to adjudicate child custody matters.

 - The Department defended the validity of tribe-specific employment preferences in leases relating to a particular tribe’s trust resources.
 The Department successfully argued that such preferences are based on political classifications, grounded in the government-to-government relationship between the United States and tribal nations, and are therefore permissible under Title VII of the Civil Rights Act.

-- The Indian Resources Section of the Department’s Environmental and Natural Resources Division (ENRD) continued to assert water rights claims for the benefit of tribes in order to secure safe and reliable drinking water for tribes, as well as water for sanitation, economic development, and other purposes.
-In particular, ENRD contributed to six landmark Indian water rights settlements and corresponding statutes which, when fully implemented, will resolve complex and contentious water rights issues in New Mexico, Arizona, Montana, and Nevada.
-The Department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon.
-The Oregon court affirmed sufficient water rights to support productive habitat for fish, wildlife, and edible plants on the Klamath Reservation in southern Oregon.
-ENRD remains involved in 29 complex water rights adjudications in nearly every western state.
+- The Indian Resources Section of the Department’s Environmental and Natural Resources Division continued to assert water rights claims for the benefit of tribes in order to secure safe and reliable drinking water for tribes, as well as water for sanitation, economic development, and other purposes.
+In particular, the Department contributed to six landmark Indian water rights settlements and corresponding statutes which, when fully implemented, will resolve complex and contentious water rights issues in New Mexico, Arizona, Montana, and Nevada.
+The Department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon, for the Confederated Tribes of the Yakama Nation in the Yakima River Basin in Washington, and the Pyramid Lake Paiute Tribe in Nevada.
+The Department remains involved in 29 complex water rights adjudications in nearly every western state.

 - ENRD also successfully defended the Indian Health Service’s efforts to supply modern sewer and water supply systems on the Santa Ysabel reservation in San Diego County for homes whose occupants had previously hauled water from a communal tank on a daily basis.